5 Mind-Blowing Oregon Photography Sites All Photographers Need to Visit This Summer and Why

 • Save

 Thompson Mills may have its own fascinating history, but nowadays it is a historical museum to remind us of what used to be.
-Thompson Mills landscape photos ops are, without a doubt,
+Thompson Mills landscape photos ops are, without a doubt, some of the most unique and interesting I’ve ever shot.
+If you’ve never considered photographing old grain silos, think again.

 If you’re forte is animal photography, this is a great location as well.
 When you first arrive, you will be greeted and surrounded by happy hens and ducks at the Mill Keepers house.
 Here you can get great photos of a historic home along with its friendly feathered residents.

 The Mill itself is also stunning.
-With its bright white buildings standing out against a stark blue sky and a gorgeous pond in the foreground, the photos you take will certainly be frame worthy.
+With its bright white buildings standing out against a stark blue sky and a pictureesque pond in the foreground, the photos you take will certainly be frame worthy.

 Additionally, if you are interested in antique machinery, the inside of the mill contains all the equipment from the mill’s operational time period.
 The lighting is tricky, but if you can get it right, these shots are really unique and amazing.